ibrianbot/Impact/README.md

 >
 >i completely removed the ig.module system and replaced it with native javascript classes - but this classes are transpiled with webpack and babel - and webpack only loads classes that are referenced in your code.
 >
-> that everything is working properly (also in weltmeister), my first idea was to generate a file, that loads all entities - this is doing the CLI for you.
+> to get everything working properly (also in weltmeister), my first idea was to generate a file, that loads all entities - this is doing the CLI for you.

-to generate the entity file, just start the CLI `./Impact-vXXX`
+### cli

+the cli is for 2 reasons important:

-this also starts a webserver (default on port 8081) where weltmeister is running
+* it starts a local webserver where the weltmeister api is running
+* it generates the entity file for weltmeister

+### webpack

 as everything is generated, we can start webpack with `npm start` (webpack serves the game and weltmeister bundle)

-the impact game is running on localhost:8080
+the impact game is running on http://localhost:8080

-weltmeister is running on localhost:8081
+weltmeister is running on http://localhost:8081

 the entry-point is the `index.js` file